 Trust income and capital gains can be distributed across a family group in proportions that best suit each individual's tax rates.
 This means setting up a family trust allows a trustee to avoid the company capital gains tax rate, and instead distribute profit from a business in a way that effectively minimises taxes.

-When the profit of a business gets too large to distribute effectively, a family trust can also distribute to a separate company to cap the tax rate at 30 per cent.
+When a business's profit becomes too large to distribute effectively, a family trust can also distribute to a separate company to cap the tax rate at 30 per cent.

 A family trust is a tax-effective structure to hold investments, as the dividend income received can be distributed across the family in a way that best minimises tax.
 If trust assets are sold after 12 months, the trust can receive a capital gains concession, and the capital gain income can be distributed among family members.